 Super Boom Squad for the New Tottenham Hotspurs Stadium

-The World Cup is kicking off, and football fever strikes across the globe.
-Here in the UK, big challenges need big powered access machines – and in a certain corner of north London, there is no bigger development right now than the new Tottenham Hotspur Stadium.
+The World Cup is kicking off, football fever strikes across the globe.
+Here in the UK, big challenges need big powered access machines – in a certain corner of north London, there is no bigger development right now than the new Tottenham Hotspur Stadium.

 In autumn 2018, 62,062 football fans will have JMS ultra boom technology to thank, in part, for the chance to watch football in the UK’s latest super stadium, complete with a grass pitch on a tray.

-JMS is supplying a range of powered access machines to support contractors working hard to complete the stadium and associated development sites at a cost of £850m.
+JMS is supplying a range of powered access machines to support contractors working hard to complete the stadium associated development sites at a cost of £850m.

 Powerful booms for demanding projects